Partnership Ref.: |

 90.0% earn less than US$2/day

 There are some places on earth that are hard places, hard to get to, hard to enter and hard to work in.
 The land of the Koti people is one of those places on earth.
-The Koti are a group of people with a very basic lifestyle on the coast of Mozambique.
-Their children grow up in poverty, living in the sand and eating fish.
+The Koti are an ethnic group with a very basic lifestyle, living on the north coast of Mozambique.
+Most children grow up in poverty, living in simple huts made from mud and sticks built on the sand and eating mash made from dried tapioca with a salty fish soup.

 The Koti were previously an unreached people group until the work commenced in August 1998.
 The work is led by Koti men and their vision is to take the gospel to every island and village in the Angoche District to establish congregations of disciples in each community.

 A church from Japan sent a team to become involved in this area towards the end of the 1990's.
-Around 2003 a significant explosion of growth occurred for the next few years.
-This created many new opportunities for impact and expansion.
-After hearing about the work from key people, it was not hard to decide to become involved.
+From 2003 the gospel began to spread and may people were baptised and began to follow Jesus.
+After hearing about the work from key people, it was easy for us to decide to become involved.

 Bright Hope World commenced support for this work in April 2006.

-Most of the key people are fishermen around the mangroves near Angoche.
-Their fishing helps sustain them but they need a small amount of subsidy so they can be involved in Christian outreach work among their people.
+Most of the key people are fishermen living around the mangroves near Angoche.
+Their fishing helps sustain them, but they need a small amount of subsidy if they are to take time out to be involved in Christian outreach among their people.
 There are a number of levels of support, depending on the amount of time the people devote to the work.

 The funding from Bright Hope World goes to two major purposes:

-2) Ensuring that the key people are able to meet every week from all around the district for training.
+2) Facilitating transport so that the key people are able to meet every week from all around the district for training.
 They come into Angoche, spend the day learning and then go back out with new understandings and resources.
+They replicate the training in more than 20 training centres in their respective zones.
+Village pastors and leaders come to those zone training centres (about 400 men every week) and then go home to care for their people and make disciples.

 The key objectives for this partnership are: